 During lessons we ensure our children are offered a broad range of physical activities to develop key competencies such as running, kicking, catching and hitting whilst ensuring children are physically active and participating for sustained periods of time.
 Whilst also developing evaluating skills and providing opportunities to beat personal bests and improve teamwork skills.
 Additionally, we actively encourage children to engage in competitive sports and activities, both inside and outside of school, and to lead healthy, active lives.

-Our children in EYFS currently follow the Leicestershire Schools Scheme of work as a starting point for their provision, focusing on movement, body control and cross-body movements.
+Our children in EYFS currently follow the REAL PE programme as a starting point for their provision, focusing on movement, body control and cross-body movements.

-Children in years 2 to 5 also go swimming once a week during the summer term.
+Children in years 2 to 5 also go swimming once a week during the spring term.

 This is considered an out of date browser.
 This website has been developed with modern browsers in mind to allow it to display at its best in a wide variety of viewing situations - including mobile viewing.
 But we haven't supported older browsers like IE8.
 Please upgrade to the latest version of Internet Explorer - or try Mozilla Firefox or Google Chrome.
 Both are excellent browsers.